-St. Lawrence University was named one of America’s best universities for study abroad because of the breadth of its study abroad opportunities.
+St. Lawrence University was named one of America’s best universities for studying abroad because of the breadth of its study opportunities.

 US News & World Report and the Institute of International Education awarded Elon University a top ranking for its study abroad program.

 The university was also named the most innovative school in America and was tied for first place among Best Colleges for Vets and Regional Universities by US News.
 They have had a popular record of sending 72% of their students overseas during the 2014 academic year.
 This indeed is an unbeatable record.

 Students at Elon University have the option to study abroad in a variety of ways.
 The school runs nearly 100 semester-long programs that take students to faraway lands throughout Africa, Asia, Australia, Central America, Europe, South America, and different cities and states all over the US.

 At Elon University, you can also take short-term courses.
 The Winter term may include a three to four-week overseas trip.
 Three to six weeks are typically covered by a summer study abroad program.
 Students who want to travel but cannot be away from home for so long can take a semester-long course on travel at the college’s North Carolina campus and complete a trip abroad during a semester break.

 Through the Independent Elon Program Abroad (IEPA), students can also do an internship or independent research project.